qiningliu1/race-to-the-raft/admin/tasks.md

 ## Week 8
 Everyone: create own tests, and build the test plan together.
 4:43pm 22/04/24

+We met 1:17pm 23/04/24.
+Ishaan to solve Raft substring from challenge.
+Qining to solve fire substring.
+Lujin to solve cat substring.
 ## Week 9

 ## Week 10